 - Making proteins that help the blood clot

 Liver transplant is usually reserved as a treatment option for people who have significant complications due to end-stage chronic liver disease.
-In rare cases, sudden failure of a previously normal liver may occur.
+Liver transplant may also be a treatment option in rare cases of sudden failure of a previously healthy liver.

 The number of people waiting for a liver transplant greatly exceeds the number of available deceased-donor livers.

-In 2014, about 7,200 liver transplants were performed in the U.S. among both adults and children.
-Of those, about 330 involved livers from living donors.
-At the same time, nearly 15,000 people were registered on the waiting list for a liver transplant.
+In 2018, about 8,200 liver transplants were performed in the U.S. among adults and children.
+Of those, about 390 involved livers from living donors.
+At the same time, about 12,800 people were registered on the waiting list for a liver transplant.

 Why it's done

-Liver transplant is a treatment option for people with liver failure whose condition can't be controlled other with treatments and for some people with liver cancer.
+Liver transplant is a treatment option for some people with liver cancer and for people with liver failure whose condition can't be controlled with other treatments.

-Liver failure may happen quickly or over a longer period of time.
-Liver failure that occurs quickly, in a matter of weeks, is called acute liver failure (fulminant hepatic failure) and is usually the result of medication-induced liver injury.
+Liver failure may happen quickly or over a long period of time.
+Liver failure that occurs quickly, in a matter of weeks, is called acute liver failure.
+Acute liver failure is an uncommon condition that is usually the result of complications from certain medications.

 Although a liver transplant may treat acute liver failure, it is more often used to treat chronic liver failure.
 Chronic liver failure occurs slowly over months and years.

 Chronic liver failure may be caused by a variety of conditions.
-The most common cause of chronic liver failure is scarring of the liver (cirrhosis), a process in which scar tissue replaces normal liver tissue and impairs liver function.
-Cirrhosis is the most frequently cited reason for a liver transplant.
+The most common cause of chronic liver failure is scarring of the liver (cirrhosis).
+When cirrhosis occurs, scar tissue replaces typical liver tissue and the liver doesn't function properly.
+Cirrhosis is the most frequent reason for a liver transplant.

 Major causes of cirrhosis leading to liver failure and liver transplant include: